-So is the Series 4 worth that much more?
-Yes, but the Series 3 still has a lot to offer.
+Long story short: The Series 4 is worth that much more, but the Series 3 still has a lot to offer.

 Series 3 vs. Series 4: Specs compared